-How to Call in the Directions
+Calling in the Four Directions (Script)

-Calling in the directions is a powerful practice used in spiritual and ritual settings to establish a sacred space, invite elemental energies, and align participants with the divine forces of nature.
+Calling in the four directions is a powerful practice used in spiritual and ritual settings to establish a sacred space, invite elemental energies, and align participants with the divine forces of nature.
 Rooted in ancient traditions and adapted by many modern spiritual paths, this practice helps ground energy, honor the natural cycles, and create a harmonious environment for transformation.

 Calling in the directions involves invoking the energies associated with the four cardinal directions—East, South, West, and North—along with their corresponding elements, archetypes, and symbolic meanings.
 It creates a sacred container for rituals, meditation, or ceremonies, allowing practitioners to shift into a heart-centered, intentional space.
 This practice is as much about setting intention as it is about inviting guidance and protection from spiritual realms.

-How to Call in the Directions
+How to Call in the four Directions

 Whether you are hosting your first women’s circle or a wedding ceremony or funeral, calling in the directions helps us establish a sacred time and space.